droman892/onsen-react-pages/README.md

 ## About

-This React scoreboard application is maintained by [David Roman](https://www.linkedin.com/in/david-roman-front-end-engineer/).
+This React form application is maintained by [David Roman](https://www.linkedin.com/in/david-roman-front-end-engineer/).

 ## License